Keerthana0620/Final-Project-Group4/README.md

 These processed datasets are available for other group members to utilize in their respective tasks, ensuring consistency and efficiency across the project.

-1. Train model with different model Architecture: Classical: Markov and  Neural network :LSTM, RNN, BART, GPT, T5
+1. Train model with different model Architecture: Classical: Markov_chain and  Neural network :LSTM, RNN, BART, GPT, T5
 2. Evaluate the best model
 3. Prepare presentation (PPT and slides)